-If you’re low on ZINC – or just read our BLOG about how ZINC may help your skin respond better to skin care treatments – you’ll want to know WHAT foods you can add to your diet to get better looking, healthier skin.
+If you’re low on ZINC – or just read our BLOG about how ZINC may help your skin respond better to skincare treatments – you’ll want to know WHAT foods have a High Zinc content and how you can add them to your diet to get better looking, healthier skin.

 How much ZINC do women and men need on a daily basis?